 David L. Rice Merit Scholarship

-This is the primary scholarship offered by the University of Southern Indiana to all eligible applicants (in-state and out-of-state) with permanent residency in the U.S. To qualify, students must achieve a minimum 3.0 cumulative high school GPA and one of the following scores: a combined Evidence-Based Reading/Writing + Math SAT score of 1020 or an ACT composite score of 20.
+This is the primary scholarship offered by the University of Southern Indiana to all eligible applicants (in-state and out-of-state) with permanent residency in the U.S. To qualify, students must achieve a minimum 3.0 cumulative high school GPA and one of the following scores: a combined Evidence-Based Reading/Writing + Math SAT score of 1030 or an ACT composite score of 20.
 Award amounts vary based upon academic merit and are renewable.
-Qualified students who apply by March 1 of their senior year automatically receive the Rice Scholarship based upon their application for admission.
+Qualified applicants automatically receive the Rice Scholarship based upon their admission to USI.

 ***All grade point averages above 4.0 are converted to 4.0.